-- 11.4 Directors are expected to attend and participate in Board meetings and meetings of committees on which they serve. - 11.5 Directors are expected to spend the time needed, and meet as often as necessary, to properly discharge their responsibilities. - 11.6 Directors are expected to review meeting materials before Board meetings and committee meetings. - 11.7 Directors are encouraged to ask questions of, request information from, and raise any issue of concern with, management.
-Directors are encouraged, where possible, to ask any questions and raise issues of concern before a meeting so that management is prepared to address them.

-- 11.8 Directors must exercise independent judgment when making decisions. - 11.9 Publicly, directors are expected to support the letter and spirit of Board decisions. - 11.10 Directors must keep Board information, discussions, deliberations, and decisions that are not publicly known, confidential. - 11.11 Directors must comply with their legal duties when discharging their responsibilities as directors.
-Broadly, these duties are: - 11.12 to act in good faith and in the best interests of the Company; and - 11.13 to act with care and diligence; - 11.14 to act for proper purposes; - 11.15 to avoid a conflict of interest or duty; and - 11.16 to refrain from making improper use of information gained through the position of director or taking improper advantage of the position of director.
+- 11.1 Directors are expected to attend and participate in Board meetings and meetings of committees on which they serve. - 11.2 Directors are expected to spend the time needed, and meet as often as necessary, to properly discharge their responsibilities. - 11.3 Directors are expected to review meeting materials before Board meetings and committee meetings. - 11.4 Directors are encouraged to ask questions of, request information from, and raise any issue of concern with, management.
+Directors are encouraged, where possible, to ask any questions and raise issues of concern before a meeting so that management is prepared to address them. - 11.5 Directors must exercise independent judgment when making decisions. - 11.6 Publicly, directors are expected to support the letter and spirit of Board decisions. - 11.7 Directors must keep Board information, discussions, deliberations, and decisions that are not publicly known, confidential. - 11.8 Directors must comply with their legal duties when discharging their responsibilities as directors.
+Broadly, these duties are: - (a) to act in good faith and in the best interests of the Company; and - (b) to act with care and diligence;